andrew/ultimate-awesome/README.md

 - [SmartContracts-audit-checklist](https://github.com/tamjid0x01/SmartContracts-audit-checklist) - A checklist of things to look for when auditing Solidity smart contracts. .
 - [awesome-russian-it](https://github.com/unchase/awesome-russian-it) - :book: :headphones: :tv: :calendar: Список полезных русскоязычных ресурсов, связанных с ИТ -
 - [awesome-rust-streaming](https://github.com/jamesmunns/awesome-rust-streaming) - A community curated list of Rust Language streamers.
+- [awesome-weekly-robotics](https://github.com/msadowski/awesome-weekly-robotics) - A list of projects that were or will be featured in Weekly Robotics newsletter.
 - [awesome-algorithmic-trading](https://github.com/joelowj/awesome-algorithmic-trading) - A curated list of awesome algorithmic trading frameworks, libraries, software and resources.
 - [osx-security-awesome](https://github.com/kai5263499/osx-security-awesome) - A collection of macOS and iOS security resources.
 - [ReactNativeMaterials](https://github.com/LeoMobileDeveloper/ReactNativeMaterials) - React Native的中文参考资料，包括开源库，文字/视频资料，相关工具等.
 - [awesome-radare2](https://github.com/radareorg/awesome-radare2) - A curated list of awesome projects, articles and the other materials powered by Radare2.
 - [awesome-ielts](https://github.com/ucatal/awesome-ielts) - An awesome list for students who prepare for IELTS in public domains (on-going).
 - [awesome-makerdao](https://github.com/makerdao/awesome-makerdao) - A collection of tools, documents, articles, blog posts, interviews, and videos related to MakerDAO and the Dai stablecoin. .
-- [awesome-weekly-robotics](https://github.com/msadowski/awesome-weekly-robotics) - A list of projects that were or will be featured in Weekly Robotics newsletter.
 - [awesome-firebase](https://github.com/jthegedus/awesome-firebase) - 🔥 List of Firebase talks, tools, examples & articles!
 Translations in  🇬🇧 🇷🇺 Contributions welcome!.
 - [awesome-react-talks](https://github.com/tiaanduplessis/awesome-react-talks) - :sunglasses: A curated list of talks about React or topics related to React.
 - [awesome-game-ai](https://github.com/datamllab/awesome-game-ai) - Awesome Game AI materials of Multi-Agent Reinforcement Learning.
+- [awesome-public-real-time-datasets](https://github.com/bytewax/awesome-public-real-time-datasets) - A list of publicly available datasets with real-time data maintained by the team at bytewax.io.
 - [awesome-self-driving-car](https://github.com/daohu527/awesome-self-driving-car) - An awesome list of self-driving cars.
 - [awesome-jmeter](https://github.com/aliesbelik/awesome-jmeter) - A collection of resources covering different aspects of JMeter usage.
 - [awesome-RecSys](https://github.com/jihoo-kim/awesome-RecSys) - A curated list of awesome Recommender System (Books, Conferences, Researchers, Papers, GitHub Repositories, Useful Sites, YouTube Videos).